-Did you know that accounting and bookkeeping are not the same service?
+Did you know that accounting and bookkeeping are not the same services?
 They are similar but different.
 Both services are essential for legal and financial reasons, but most importantly they help you be aware of your financial processes and business health.
 Ever wondered which service suits best to your business needs and goals?
 More often than not, these two services are used interchangeably as they are similar because some bookkeeping tasks are completed by accountants and vice versa.
-It is important that we define these two services.
+We must define these two services.

-Learn more on the difference between bookkeeping and accounting.
+Learn more about the difference between bookkeeping and accounting.

 What is Bookkeeping?

 Bookkeeping is a predominantly administrative task.
-It is the recording, tracking and organising of all financial transactions of your business.
-It’s about managing your finances and invoicing.
-This process of recording your transactions involves getting hold of receipts, invoices or purchase orders and processing this information on a document in an orderly manner.
+It is the recording, tracking, and organizing of all financial transactions of your business.
+It's about managing your finances and invoicing.
+This process of recording your transactions involves getting hold of receipts, invoices, or purchase orders and processing this information on a document in an orderly manner.
 Think of it as a long receipt for anything you purchase.

-Using this data, bookkeepers are able to provide information on your financial and business processes.
+Using this data, bookkeepers can provide information on your financial and business processes.
 It is a much simpler process than accounting, as it only involves the administrative task of data entry.

 In short, bookkeeping involves:

 - Bank reconciliations - a comparison of your expenses and profit in your books concerning what is actually in your bank records.